molily/molily.de/_posts/2020-11-21-testing-angular.md

   `DebugElement`
 </aside>

-For accessing elements in the DOM, Angular has another abstraction: The `DebugElement` wraps the native DOM elements.
+For accessing elements in the DOM, Angular has another abstraction: The `DebugElement` wraps the native DOM element.
 The fixture’s `debugElement` property returns the Component’s host element.
 For the `CounterComponent`, this is the `app-counter` element.

 ```typescript
 const { debugElement } = fixture;